top of page

 Example GA shown below.

-4. Design Development Specification
+5. Design Development Specification

-Here’s where the detail comes to life.
+This is where the detail comes to life.
 Material samples, lighting design, joinery and finishes are developed to suit the scheme’s tone.

 At this stage, the chosen concept is expanded across every space.
 Each room, from living areas and bedrooms to bathrooms and communal zones, has its own design board, showing exactly how the overall look translates in practice.
 Each board lists everything needed for that space: finishes, lighting, décor, furniture and joinery.